-How to install Kodi on a Chromecast: Stream Kodi on Google’s dongle
+How to Install Kodi on a Chromecast: Stream Kodi on Google’s Dongle

 Smart TVs are great.
-They give you access to a range of apps such as Netflix, Amazon Prime and more—all for a relatively low cost.
-However, a Chromecast can also be installed with Kodi, one of the best bits of streaming software you can get.
+They give you access to a range of apps such as Netflix, Amazon Prime, and more—all for a relatively low cost.
+Regardless, you can also install Kodi on a Chromecast, one of the best bits of streaming software you can get.

 What is Kodi?

-A word of caution: Before we go into the finer details, we should warn you that anything you stream on Kodi is visible to both your ISP and the government, which could put you in legal hot water.
-The only surefire way to combat this is to connect to a good VPN service whenever you use Kodi.
+Before going into the details, you should know that anything you stream on Kodi is visible to your ISP and the government.
+The only surefire way to protect your privacy is to connect to a good VPN service like ExpressVPN whenever you use Kodi.

-How to install Kodi on a Chromecast using a tablet or Android phone
+How to Install Kodi on a Chromecast Using a Tablet or Android Phone

-There are two ways you can stream content to Chromecast from your Kodi-connected Android device: the long yet power-friendly way; or the quick, but battery-intensive, route.
+There are two ways you can stream content to Chromecast from your Kodi-connected Android device: the long yet power-friendly way; or the quick but battery-intensive route.

 The long way: